 5.3.1.1.
-Maximum Time Frame (MTF)
+Maximum Time Frame for Program Completion

-Federal regulations require that students complete their program within a maximum time frame of 150% of the normal program length measured by semester credit hours attempted.
+Federal regulations require that students complete their program within a maximum time frame of 150% of the normal program length measured by attempted credit hours.

 For an undergraduate degree program, the normal program length is 120 credits and a student should complete the program in 180 attempted credit hours (180 = 150% of 120 credit hours).
 For a graduate degree program, the normal program length is 36 credits and a student should complete the program in 54 attempted credit hours (54 = 150% of 36 credit hours).